parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 - Install [HTTPS Everywhere](https://www.eff.org/https-everywhere) for your browser; this forces your information through secure, encrypted channels (HTTPS vs HTTP one) if possible.
 It can also be configured to only allow connections to HTTPS websites.
 - Think about how much information/details you provide to social media platforms like Facebook, Linked, Twitter and Instagram.
 They already have quite a lot (including the ability to recognize you by name on photographs), but what other information are you volunteering?
 Where you are, whom you're with, information about your friends?
 - Consider quitting social networks, especially Facebook (but download your data first!).
 What would you miss the most?
 Are there alternatives?
 - Consider alternatives to free services provided by the likes of Google and Facebook.
 Today, if both of these companies shut down (or implement policies I don't like), I would mostly be fine because my contact with them is limited.
-I use [DuckDuckGo](https://ddg.co) and [Startpage](https://http://startpage.com) for search (free); [FastMail](https://fastmail.com) for email and calender (less than 40€ a year) ; [HERE WeGo](https://wego.here.com) for maps (free); [Signal](https://signal.org), email and IRC for messaging (free, along with iMessage, Whatsapp and Twitter); [Digital Ocean](https://digitalocean.com) for web hosting (about 5€ per month).
+I use [DuckDuckGo](https://ddg.co) and [Startpage](https://http://startpage.com) for search (free); [FastMail](https://fastmail.com) for email and calendar (less than 40€ a year) ; [HERE WeGo](https://wego.here.com) for maps (free); [Signal](https://signal.org), email and IRC for messaging (free, along with iMessage, Whatsapp and Twitter); [Digital Ocean](https://digitalocean.com) for web hosting (about 5€ per month).
-- Pay for services and content tha you like, if you are able.
+- Pay for services and content that you like, if you are able.
 If you like reading [The Guardian](https://theguardian.com), for example, consider subscribing.
 If your [favourite YouTube channel is on Patreon](https://www.patreon.com/easygerman), consider pledging a small amount per video.
 If you like services like [Pinboard.in](https:/http://pinboard.in) that charge in return for a useful service, buy it.
 There's mutual respect when both the user and the service provider know what basic service they are buying/selling.
 - At the very least, consider that the platforms you use need you more than you need them.
 You have power over them (unfortunately, in numbers) and they know it.
 If enough people care about privacy and respect for their data and time, platforms will have to adapt to stay relevant.

 ### For web professionals (you, fellow industry colleague)